El Chavo del Ocho: Reception

 The program has been translated into over 50 languages after airing in many countries, making it the most translated Latin American program in history.
-It is the most watched sitcom in Mexican television history, with 324 episodes and 316 sketches in the 1980s Chespirito show (the 1,300 episode count that is often cited is incorrect because it includes all of the episodes of El Chavo, El Chapulín, Los Caquitos, Los Chifladitos, and other Chespirito series).
+It is the most watched sitcom in Mexican television history, with 324 episodes and 316 sketches in the 1980s Chespirito show (the 1,300 episode count that is often cited is incorrect because it includes all of the episodes of El Chavo del Ocho, El Chapulín Colorado, Los Caquitos, Los Chifladitos, and other Chespirito series).
 Since the 1970s, several TV stations have repeated it.
 El Chavo is also highly popular in Brazil, where it has been dubbed into Portuguese with the name of Chaves, broadcast by SBT; historically, since its premiere, the show has repeatedly recorded the first audience place at all time slots in which it was broadcast.
 The main reason for the program's immediate success is the similarity between the social realities and the culture of Brazil and Mexico, adding to the ease of adaptation of the dialogue and jokes between Spanish and Portuguese.
 The show still airs in the United States on UniMás and Galavisión as of 2012.
 The show in the United States is consistently the No. 1-rated Spanish-language cable program.

 The show was so popular in Latin America and among the Spanish-speaking community of the United States that many of the phrases El Chavo and his friends used have become part of the vernacular of countries like Peru, Uruguay, and Argentina.
 "Chespirito" has established legal battles with former El Chavo del Ocho actors to prevent them from using the show's characters in Mexico without his permission.
-Villagrán moved to Argentina to use his character's name on his shows (Chespirito is not copyrighted in Argentina).
+Carlos Villagrán moved to Argentina to use his character's name on his shows (Chespirito is not copyrighted in Argentina).
 However, María Antonieta de las Nieves won a court battle against Gómez Bolaños for the right to appear in Mexico as la Chilindrina.
-Nonetheless, de las Nieves retired her character in 2012 after a long judicial battle.
-She declared that a long judicial battle against Bolaños ruined her career and that her public image was tarnished, which "burned" her name in the market.
-Currently, the only cast members who did not sue Bolaños were Édgar Vivar, who retired his character after bariatric surgery, and Bolaños' wife, Florinda Meza.
+Nonetheless, María Antonieta de las Nieves retired her character in 2012 after a long judicial battle.
+She declared that a long judicial battle against Roberto Gómez Bolaños ruined her career and that her public image was tarnished, which "burned" her name in the market.